yunkunrao/tendermint.com/content/docs/guides/contributing.md

 # Contributing

-Thanks for considering making contributions to Tendermint!
+Thanks for considering making contributions to Tendermint and related repositories (Basecoin, Merkleeyes, etc.)!

 Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.
 See the [open issues](https://github.com/tendermint/tendermint/issues) for things we need help with!